Palma de Mallorca Cruise Port Guide: 15 Best Things to Do

 There are two main cruise terminals here: Muelle de Poniente and Dique del Oeste.
 They are not right next to each other, so it’s helpful to know where your ship will be docked.

-Muelle de Poniente (Main Cruise Terminal)
+🛳️ Muelle de Poniente

-The terminal is located about 4.5 km (2.8 miles) from Palma’s city center, which is roughly a 15-minute drive.
+The terminal is located about 5.5 km (3.4 miles) from Palma’s city center, which is roughly a 15-minute drive.

-Dique del Oeste (Alternative Terminal)
+🚢 Dique del Oeste (West Dock)

-Dique del Oeste is used occasionally, mainly by larger ships or when Muelle de Poniente is busy.
+Dique del Oeste is used mainly by larger ships or when Muelle de Poniente is busy.
 It’s located in a more industrial part of Palma, near Castell de Sant Carles (a military museum) and the historic Porto Pi lighthouse.

 Nearby: You can walk to Porto Pi shopping mall in about 20 minutes from the terminal.